purpleprotocol/purplecoin/ROADMAP.md

     - [ ] OP `0x69` ContinueIfGt - Moves to the next iteration of the current loop if the topmost item on the stack is greater than the second
     - [ ] OP `0x6a` Depth - Pushes the depth of the current frame onto the stack as an `Unsigned16`
     - [ ] OP `0x6b` IfDup - If the topmost item on the stack is not `0`, duplicate it
-    - [ ] OP `0x6c` Drop - Removes the topmost item on the stack
+    - [x] OP `0x6c` Drop - Removes the topmost item on the stack
-    - [ ] OP `0x6d` Dup - Duplicates the topmost item on the stack
+    - [x] OP `0x6d` Dup - Duplicates the topmost item on the stack
-    - [ ] OP `0x6e` Nip - Removes the second item on the stack
+    - [x] OP `0x6e` Nip - Removes the second item on the stack
-    - [ ] OP `0x6f` Over - Duplicates the second item on the stack
+    - [x] OP `0x6f` Over - Duplicates the second item on the stack
     - [x] OP `0x70` Pick - Duplicates the `n`th item on the stack
-    - [ ] OP `0x71` Roll - The `n`th item on the stack is moved to the top
+    - [x] OP `0x71` Roll - The `n`th item on the stack is moved to the top
     - [ ] OP `0x72` Rot - The three topmost items on the stack are rotated to the left
-    - [ ] OP `0x73` Swap - The twop topmost items on the stack are swaped
+    - [x] OP `0x73` Swap - The two topmost items on the stack are swaped
-    - [ ] OP `0x74` Tuck - The topmost item on the stack is copied and inserted before the second-to-top item
+    - [x] OP `0x74` Tuck - The topmost item on the stack is copied and inserted before the second-to-top item
-    - [ ] OP `0x75` Drop2 - Removes the first two topmost items on the stack
+    - [x] OP `0x75` Drop2 - Removes the first two topmost items on the stack
-    - [ ] OP `0x76` Dup2 - Duplicates the first two topmost items on the stack
+    - [x] OP `0x76` Dup2 - Duplicates the first two topmost items on the stack
-    - [ ] OP `0x77` Dup3 - Duplicates the first three topmost items on the stack
+    - [x] OP `0x77` Dup3 - Duplicates the first three topmost items on the stack
-    - [ ] OP `0x78` Over2 - Duplicates the second and third items on the stack
+    - [x] OP `0x78` Over2 - Duplicates the third and fourth items on the stack
     - [ ] OP `0x79` Rot2 - The fifth and sixth topmost items on the stack are moved to the top
     - [ ] OP `0x7a` Swap2 - Swaps the topmost pairs of terms on top of the stack
     - [ ] OP `0x7b` Size - Pushes the size in bytes of the topmost item on the stack